EVerest/everest-core/modules/EVSE/OCPP/docs/index.rst

 requirements of the specification.
 These configuration keys mainly influence the control flow of libocpp and are managed by a separate
 JSON configuration file.
 The module uses the configuration parameter **ChargePointConfigPath** to point to this file.

-`This EVerest OCPP tutorial <https://everest.github.io/nightly/tutorials/how_to_ocpp/index.html>`_, the OCPP specification, and
+:doc:`This EVerest OCPP tutorial </tutorials/ocpp16>`, the OCPP specification, and
 `libocpp's documentation <https://github.com/EVerest/libocpp>`_ are great resources to learn about the different configuration options.

 Integration in EVerest